umitcansaran/shopping-land/README.md

 Live Demo can be viewed at https://www.shopping-land.ch/

-Quickly sign in with the provided credentials to check it out
+Log in as a 'customer' or 'seller' with the provided credentials to try all the features.

 * Homescreen